wenyi1994/Wissenschaftliches-Programmieren/README.md

 * sequence of x and f(x)

 ## Uebung 2
-Fibonacci.cpp
+1. Fibonacci.cpp
 * generate fibonacci sequence with the ratio of neighboring number

  input:
  * count: number of numbers in genarated sequence

  output:
  * fibonacci sequence
  * ratio of neighboring number
+2. MKinteg.cpp
+* calculate the area of a circle using Monte Carlo Integration methode

+ input: